maxdobeck/local-music-player/README.md

 # local-music-manager
-Manage and play songs via the URL, locally.
+Manage and play songs in your bookmarks, locally.

+## Setup and Use
+Only Chrome bookmarks are currently supported.
+Only unnested bookmark folders from your Bookmarks Bar will show up.

 ## Installing and Running Dev Version
 ```